Single Sign-on

 isshttps://sandbox.tapico.ioIssuer - the issuer of the token

-sub{unique identifier}Subject - Tapico Ecosystem Unique User ID
+sub{unique identifier}Subject - FNZ Ecosystem Unique User ID

 aud{YOUR_CLIENT_ID}Audience - Your appplication's client_id